open-component-model/ocm-spec/doc/appendix/B/npm.md

 ### Description

-This method implements the access of an NPM package from an NPM registry.
+This method implements the access of an NPM package in an NPM registry.

 ### Specification Versions